 The Board is responsible for the leadership and monitoring of the Group's businesses, strategic decisions and overall performance.
-The day-to-day management responsibility is delegated to the Executive Directors who perform their daily duties under the leadership of the Chief Executive Officer.
-During the year ended 31 March 2020, Mr. Kam Tze Ming, Alfred resigned as the Chief Operating Officer and an Executive Director of the Company with effect from 15 June 2019 due to retirement and Mr. Chan Wan Fung resigned as Chief Financial Officer and an Executive Director of the Company with effect from 1 February 2020 due to personal reasons and other commitments.
-After their resignations, the Board consists of five members, including two Executive Directors and three Independent Non-executive Directors ("INEDs").
+The day-to-day management responsibility is delegated to the Executive Directors., During the year ended 31 March 2021, the Board consists of five members, including two Executive Directors and three Independent Non-executive Directors ("INEDs").
 Each Executive Director is suitably qualified for his/her position, and has sufficient experience to hold the position so as to carry out his/her duties effectively and efficiently.
 One of the INEDs has the professional qualifications or accounting or related financial management expertise required by the Listing Rules.
 Throughout the year, the Company has three INEDs representing not less than one-third of the Board pursuant to Rule 3.10A of the Listing Rules.